witq/ng-transiterate/README.md

 ## Contributing

 This directive is my first jab at creating something universal and reusable.
-If you have any ideas how to make it better, PR's and suggetions are welcome.
+If you have any ideas how to make it better, PR's and suggestions are welcome.